silversub/terraform/provider/transit-gateway-resources.md

 ### Import
 {: #gateway-import}

-`ibm_tg_gateway` can be imported by using transit gateway id and connection id.
+`ibm_tg_gateway` can be imported by using transit gateway id and connection ID.

 **Example**
 ```